cfaguilera20/100-days-of-code/r1-log.md

 ### R1D97 - Jan 20, 2021

 - This is the very first day that I don't code for this challenge I had a lot of work.

+### R1D98 - Jan 21, 2021

+- LinkBridge - Check if the user already applied to the job position.